kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Any Name

-We would allow users to specify any name, and just check the `.spec.target.podRef` field on admission.
+We would allow users to specify any name, and just check the `.spec.target.pod` field on admission.

 Pros:
 - Versatility; users can use any name they see fit.
 - `.metadata.generateName` is supported.
-- Actors in the system have a greater incentive to use `.spec.target.podRef`.
+- Actors in the system have a greater incentive to use `.spec.target.pod`.
 - Extensible - easy to support new resources (e.g. PVCs) with `.metadata.generateName`.

 Cons: